citp/privacy-policy-historical/k/ka/kab/kabiza.com.md

-> *The following text is extracted and transformed from the kabiza.com privacy policy that was archived on 2015-04-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150411103031id_/http%3A//kabiza.com/kabiza-wilderness-safaris/our-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kabiza.com privacy policy that was archived on 2016-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161222163806id_/http%3A//kabiza.com/kabiza-wilderness-safaris/kabiza-wilderness-safaris-privacy-policy) for the most accurate reproduction.*

-# Our Privacy Policy
+# Kabiza Wilderness Safaris - Privacy Policy

 ### Kabiza Wilderness Safari  – Privacy Policy

 Kabiza Wilderness Safaris is committed to providing a safe and secure web site for people of all ages.
 We are dedicated to safeguarding all personal information collected online and to helping our visitors learn how to exercise control over personal information while exploring the Internet.

 To help ensure a rewarding online experience for all visitors, we provide this summary of our information practices.
-This privacy notice governs the collection and use of information at [http://kabiza.com](http://kabiza.com/).

 As we continue to offer different types of content and services, we may modify our practices from time to time.
 However, we will treat all personal information we collect in accordance with the privacy notice in effect at the time the information is collected.